-Students interested in declaring the major should see the student services administrator in Building 120, Room 110A during scheduled office hours.
+Students interested in declaring the major should see the student services administrator in Building 120, Room 110A, during scheduled office hours.
+Students are required to take at least 60 units (approximately 12 courses), not counting statistics, to complete the major.